EasonHuang-tw/multirotor_geometry_control/README.md

 # multirotor_geometry_control
 * This is a Gazebo simulation package migrated from the [rotorS](https://github.com/ethz-asl/rotors_simulator) for ros-melodic (Ubuntu 18.04).
 * The geometry controller of the multirotor is implemented in this simulation.
-* The parameters of the multirotor can be found in /multirotor_geometry_control/rotors_simulator/rotors_description/urdf/firefly.xacro.
+* The parameters of the multirotor(firefly model) can be found in /multirotor_geometry_control/rotors_simulator/rotors_description/urdf/firefly.xacro.
-* Gains used for geometric control are defined in /multirotor_geometry_control/rotors_simulator/rotors_gazebo/resource/lee_controller_firefly.yaml.
+* Gains used for geometric control(firefly model) are defined in /multirotor_geometry_control/rotors_simulator/rotors_gazebo/resource/lee_controller_firefly.yaml.

 ## Requirements
 * Ubuntu 18.04 ros-melodic